aws/sagemaker-mxnet-training-toolkit/README.rst

 The Dockerfiles in this repository are intended to be used for building Docker images to run training jobs on `Amazon SageMaker <https://aws.amazon.com/documentation/sagemaker/>`__.

 The current master branch of this repository contains Dockerfiles and support code for MXNet versions 1.4.0 and higher.
-For MXNet version 1.3.0, check out v2.0.0 of this repository.
+For MXNet version 1.3.0, check out `v2.0.0 of this repository <https://github.com/aws/sagemaker-mxnet-container/releases/tag/v2.0.0>`__.
-For MXNet versions 0.12.1-1.2.1, check out v1.0.0 of this repository.
+For MXNet versions 0.12.1-1.2.1, check out `v1.0.0 of this repository <https://github.com/aws/sagemaker-mxnet-container/releases/tag/v1.0.0>`__.

 For each supported MXNet version, Dockerfiles can be found for each processor type (i.e. CPU and GPU).
 They install the SageMaker-specific support code found in this repository.